Fiskehatt/DeadlyBossMods/README.md

 DeadlyBossMods for Vanilla WoW 1.12.

-Not made by me.
+Original authors: Tandanu and Nitram.

 Extract everything into separate folders.